reskejak/ATAC-seq/README.md

 If you use this methodology, please cite the following paper along with corresponding pipeline dependencies:

 Jake J. Reske, Mike R. Wilson, and Ronald L. Chandler.
 2020.
-ATAC-seq normalization method can significantly affect differential accessibility analysis and interpretation.
-Epigenetics & Chromatin 13: 22.
+ATAC-seq normalization method can significantly affect differential accessibility analysis and interpretation. *Epigenetics & Chromatin* **13**: 22.

 Attempt to run each command individually or in blocks after editing to match your own data architecture.